geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab4_Ex2_Implement_Identity_Synch.md

 7. In the **Optional settings** window, select **Next**.

 8. On the **Review and finish** window, review your selections.
-If anything needs to be changed, select the appropriate **Edit** link and make the necessary changes.
+If anything must be changed, select the appropriate **Edit** link and make the necessary changes.
 Otherwise, if everything looks good, select **Finish adding**.

 9. On the **Finish** page, select **Close.**